 Whether you are a well established independent label looking to run 20,000 copies for a touring artist, a boutique indie label or self-releasing artist with an eye and ear for high quality sound and aesthetics, or a high school student wanting to press 50 copies to ask your significant other to prom (yep, we pressed this) — we want to press your next record.

-We work with the best phonographic electroforming labs in the entire world — NiPro Records, Record Technology, and Queen City Audio.
-With this decentralized approach, we are able to manage production flow for the fastest and highest quality plating results; as well as adjust geographically based upon where master lacquers are being cut.
-In 2017-2018, we worked with with NiPro Optics / NiPro Records to develop the first new form of record plating technology in the past 30 years — GrooveCoated™ stampers.
+In 2018, we entered into an exclusive agreement with NiPro Optics to be our official record electroforming partner.
+This move enables GGR to provide the best metal work from the most technologically advanced and modern electroforming facility in the entire world.
+Each metal mother is listened to and recorded in its entirety, to establish a baseline for running test pressings, as well as preventing recurring issues in metal and lacquer processing.
+Additionally, in 2017-2018, we worked with with NiPro Optics / NiPro Records to develop the first new form of record plating technology in the past 30 years — GrooveCoated™ stampers.
 Depending upon the cut, this combination can dramatically increase the lifespan of the stamper, and reduce high frequency loss as pressing cycles continue over the course of manufacturing..

 - Quality Control:

 Our primary focus in how we run our business is producing the highest quality records possible.
 We are obsessed with quality – we admit we are not the fastest pressing plant, or the cheapest – but we are confident that you will get the best records for your money when you enlist our services.